Skip to main content

 Supporting local partners to keep people warm in the winter

-In 2024 and 2023, SITC partnered with the Lewis House, which provides emergency housing and assistance to individuals and families escaping domestic or sexual violence.
+In 2024 and 2023, we partnered with the Lewis House, which provides emergency housing and assistance to individuals and families escaping domestic or sexual violence.
 After consulting with the Lewis House about what they needed, we donated delivered 8 boxes of diapers, 6 grocery bags of wipes, requested shampoos and conditioners for specific hair types, hygiene products, and $170 in gas station gift cards to residents.
 Staff and residents were deeply appreciative that we took the time to ask what donations would be most needed and appreciated.

 In 2022, we collected winter items for Sarah's Oasis, which provides housing and support for migrant women seeking asylum in the United States after experiencing trauma, trafficking, or abuse.
 SITC donated 7 bags of supplies including: jackets, sweaters, heavy socks, hats, scarves, leggings, and bath towels, all items requested by the center.